dominik-widmann/impfboosterbot/README.md

 * `person_number` of the person in your user account you want to book the appointment for as one account can contain mutiple persons.
 * the `earliest_date` and `latest_date` of the time frame you want to book an appointment in (in the format `YYYY-MM-DD`).

-and execute it as follows:
+Then from within the impfboosterbot folder execute it as follows:
 ```bash
 python main.py username password person_number earliest_date latest_date
 ```